Owner Only 401k Plans in MMLLC Environment

 What if the structure did not have any employees and only had owners?
 This changes the rules a bit since now discrimination, or specifically, exclusions are allowed within 401k plan documents.

 Let’s also go back to our example and say that Fred and Shaggy all had created solo 401k plans for each respective S Corp.
 This works, but only if there are no other employees other than owner-employees.

 This would allow Fred and Shaggy’s S corporations to pay W-2 shareholder wages and make employer 401k contributions at the S Corp level.
 Beauty!
 Why should Fred and Shaggy have to plan for retirement in concert with each other, or worse be limited by Velma’s three ex-husbands who are bleeding her dry?
 You didn’t know that about Velma, did you?
 Messy.

-In other words, Fred could put away $57,000 (2019 limits) into his 401k plan while Shaggy only contributes $15,000 into his 401k plan.
+In other words, Fred could put away $57,000 (for the 2020 tax year) into his 401k plan while Shaggy only contributes $15,000 into his 401k plan.
 These plans are independent and are not cross-tested, and as such each owner can do his or her own thing.

 Here is a link to our referrals document-

 401k plans are about $1,000 annually yet piggybacking a profit-sharing plan will add additional fees.
 You can custody the plan assets with any custodian who accepts outside retirement plans and TPA services.

 |Controlled Groups||Non-Qualified Deferred Compensation Plan|

 Taxpayer’s Comprehensive Guide to LLCs and S Corps : 2019 Edition

 This KB article is an excerpt from our book which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
 We used to publish with iTunes and Nook, but keeping up with two different formats was brutal.
 You can cruise through these KB articles, click on the fancy buttons below or visit our webpage which provides more information at-